team-plain/typescript-sdk/.changeset/shaggy-turkeys-play.md

 '@team-plain/typescript-sdk': patch
 ---

-Include SDK version as header in all requests
+Include SDK version as header in all requests to our API so we can better debug failures and issues.